svofski/smallprojects/projects/zloshnik/README.md

-# Design and source files for Zloshnik, 3LO1 CRT tube project
+# Design and source files for Zloshnik
+## 3LO1 CRT tube project

+See the project description at http://sensi.org/~svo/zloshnik